Adapting Speech Foundation Models for Unified Multimodal Speech Recognition with Large Language Models: Conclusion

 \section{Conclusion}

-In this work, we propose UASR-LLM, a novel approach that adapts speech foundation models (SFMs) for unified speech recognition, encompassing ASR, VSR, and AVSR within a single framework using a decoder-only LLM for text prediction.
+In this work, we propose UASR-LLM, a novel approach that adapts speech foundation models (SFMs) for unified multimodal speech recognition, encompassing ASR, VSR, and AVSR within a single framework using a decoder-only LLM for text prediction.
 Our method augments the SFM with a visual encoder and inserts visual injection modules into each SFM block to fuse visual representations with audio features.
 We introduce a visual injection pretraining stage where corrupted audio-visual inputs are processed to predict clean audio representations, followed by speech recognition finetuning with modality dropout.
 The approach leverages the complementary strengths of SFMs pretrained on large-scale audio corpora and LLMs pretrained on extensive text data.
 Experimental results demonstrated the effectiveness of UASR-LLM, achieving superior performance compared to state-of-the-art baselines across ASR, VSR, and AVSR tasks under both clean and noisy conditions.
 Our method significantly improved recognition robustness across varying signal-to-noise ratios and noise types.
 Experiments with different SFM and LLM combinations show consistent improvements over baselines, demonstrating the generalization capability of our framework.
 Ablation studies validated the importance of visual injection pretraining, parameter sharing, and LLM integration.

-Despite strong performance, our method has several limitations that warrant future investigation.
-First, while LLM integration leads to substantial speech recognition improvements, it also requires significant computational resources and memory footprint.
-This computational burden may limit practical deployment, suggesting the need for more efficient approaches such as dynamic pooling of adjacent audio-visual representations to reduce input tokens or exploring lightweight LLM architectures.
-Second, our method still lags behind previous lipreading studies that employ much larger audio-visual datasets, indicating that the combination of SFMs and LLMs cannot fully compensate for the shortage of large-scale audio-visual training corpora.
-This limitation fundamentally affects the visual representation extraction capacity of the visual encoder.
-We anticipate that employing visual encoders pretrained on large-scale visual datasets could further improve our results.
-Future work will focus on addressing these challenges to enhance both computational efficiency and performance of unified speech recognition systems.
+In the future study, we plan to focus on developing more efficient approaches such as dynamic pooling of adjacent audio-visual representations to reduce input tokens or exploring lightweight LLM architectures.